Ultimate Remote Life Resource Guide: How to Maintain a Healthy Work Life Balance

 - Team Sports: Participating in team sports can be a great form of stress relief.
 Not only are you getting endorphins from being active, but you also get a sense of community and the boost of happiness that comes with it.

 - Gardening: Gardening is actually considered to be a low-impact form of exercise that works every part of the body; an hour of weeding can burn 200 calories!
 Connecting yourself to nature through gardening is a great form of stress relief, and the vitamin D you get from being out in the sun will help to boost your mood, too.
+If you don’t have a yard, you can still create a beautiful urban garden on a small balcony or shared common space.

 Pursue Your Hobbies and Passions